SIRAHFF/documentation/_sources/AMBER/installation.rst.txt

 **AMBER**

-AMBER (version 16) and AMBER Tools (version 16) or later versions properly installed and running in your computer.
+Amber and Amber Tools (version 16 or later) versions properly installed and running in your computer.

 .. tip::